 People often jump to the conclusion that gravel is strictly used in areas like driveways, but the truth is, pea gravel can be applied in a variety of ways when it comes to landscaping.
 For example, if you want to add a patio to your outdoor space, but don’t want to deal with the more general materials, such as wood or cement, pea gravel is a great substitute.
 Creating a pathway leading to your front door or a garden path in your backyard is another option.
 You can also use pea gravel instead of sand in your child’s sandbox, as an alternative to mulch, and as an edging material around flower beds and trees.
 At the end of the day, pea gravel is an inspirational landscaping tool that has multiple uses.

-- Placing pea gravel directly on-top of soil is not a good idea.
-Whether the gravel is an alternative to mulch or you’re building a patio, a layer of landscaping fabric should first be placed on-top of the soil to discourage the growth of weeds.
+Whether the gravel is an alternative to mulch or you’re building a patio, a layer of landscaping fabric should first be placed on top of the soil to discourage the growth of weeds.
 If you neglect to use the fabric, you will most likely end up with an abundance of unwanted weeds and plants littering and displacing the pea gravel.

 If you’re interested in purchasing pea gravel for your next landscaping endeavor, please contact us to view our inventory of landscaping materials, and remember we offer free delivery to your home.